 ¼ cup chopped Italian parsley

 Bring a large pot of salted water to the boil.
 Add risoni and cook according to packet instructions.
-Set aside and don’t rinse.
+Rinse briefly and set aside.

 Place prosciutto in a large heated frying pan and cook until crisp.
 Remove and roughly chop.
 Throw your cooked risoni into the frying pan and move the pan off the heat.
 Give the risoni a good toss to coat it in the fat leftover from the prosciutto (this gives amazing flavour to the risoni) and then transfer to a large mixing bowl.